bf2fc6cc711aee1a0c2a/kas-fleet-manager/README.md

     kafka_instance_limit: 2 # change this to match any value of configuration
 ```

-#### Using an existing with auto-scaling enabled via `dataplane-cluster-scaling-type` flag set to `auto`
+#### Configuring OSD Cluster Creation and AutoScaling

+To configure auto scaling, use the `--dataplane-cluster-scaling-type=auto`.
+Once auto scaling is enabled this will activate the scaling up/down of compute nodes for exisiting clusters, dynamic creation and deletion of OSD dataplane clusters as explained in the [dynamic scaling architecture documentation](docs/architecture/data-plane-osd-cluster-dynamic-scaling.md)

+#### Registering an existing cluster in the Database

+>NOTE: This should only be done if auto scaling is enabled.
+If manual scaling is enabled, please follow the guide for [using an existing cluster with manual scaling](#using-an-existing-cluster-with-manual-scaling-enabled-via-dataplane-cluster-scaling-type-flag-set-to-manual) instead.

-2. Register the cluster to the service
+1. Register the cluster to the service
     - Run the following command to generate an **INSERT** command:
       ```
       make db/generate/insert/cluster CLUSTER_ID=<your-cluster-id>